Appeal procedure

 Professional experience / practical work expe

-Work experience is counted after the first university degree (e.g. Bachelor's degree) related to din der advertised professorship.
+Professional experience is counted after the first university degree (e.g. Bachelor's degree) that is related to the professorship being advertised.

-Internships or training periods are not counted as professional experience.
+Internships or periods of training are not counted as professional experience.

-You can provide evidence of your work experience by submitting your curriculum vitae and the completed application form.
-You can provide evidence of these activities, for example, in the form of work references.
+You can provide proof of your professional experience by submitting your CV and the completed application form.
+You can provide evidence of your work experience in the form of job references, for example.

-If, for example, you have not been working full-time for family reasons (e.g. parental leave, caregiver leave), this will not put you at a disadvantage.
-If you have been employed for at least 50% of the time, this period can be taken into account when proving the respective work experience (independent of the proof of work experience outside the university).
+If you have not worked full-time for family reasons (e.g. parental leave, care leave), you will not suffer any disadvantages as a result.
+If you have worked at least 50% of the time, this period can be taken into account when proving your professional experience (irrespective of the proof of professional experience outside the university).

-Example: After the birth of your child, you worked part-time (at least 50% of the job) for three years.
-Accordingly, you still need proof of two more years to meet the 5-year work experience requirement.
+Example: You have worked Part-time (at least 50% of the job) for three years after the birth of your child.
+Accordingly, you will need proof of a further two years in order to meet the 5-year work experience requirement.

-For example, you are employed in an academic capacity at an institution of higher education after graduation (job share of at least 50%).
-This professional activity is counted as activity within an institution of higher education.
+For example, after graduating from university, you are employed in an academic position at a university (job share of at least 50%).
+This professional activity is counted as activity within a university.

 If you have worked for a company or an affiliated institute of a university, this will be counted as professional experience outside the university.
-However, the in-institute must be legally independent.
+However, the affiliated institute must be legally independent.

 Note: A look at the organization chart or the imprint of the institute's website can help to determine the legal status of an institute.